icflorescu/openshift-cartridge-postgresql/README.md

 - `psql` history files are created in `${OPENSHIFT_DATA_DIR}` folder;
 - The PostgreSQL shared folder is `${OPENSHIFT_DATA_DIR}.bigsql/pg95/share/postgresql`;

-### Superuser account

-The cartridge installation script also creates a PostgreSQL superuser and saves its name and password in `OPENSHIFT_PG_ADMIN_USERNAME` and `OPENSHIFT_PG_ADMIN_PASSWORD` environment variables.
-You can use the superuser account to perform various administrative tasks (such as `CREATE EXTENSION ...`, `VACUUM ...`, etc.).

 ### Unsupported features

 The autovacuum and statistics collection features are not supported by OpenShift setups (more info available [here](http://stackoverflow.com/questions/23215429/autovacuum-is-not-running-on-openshift-online-postgres-cartridge) and [here](https://bugzilla.redhat.com/show_bug.cgi?id=849428)).